sonu-c247/sonu-c247/README.md

 ## About Me 🚀

 Hello there!
-I'm Sonu Bamnaiy, a passionate Software Engineer with a keen interest in building innovative and user-friendly applications.
+I'm Sonu Bamnniya, a passionate Software Engineer with a keen interest in building innovative and user-friendly applications.
 My journey in the tech world started with curiosity, and it has led me to explore various programming languages, frameworks, and tools.
 I believe in the power of code to solve real-world problems and enhance lives.

 - 🔭 I’m currently working on exciting projects using React, Angular, Next.js, and Node.js.
 - 🌱 I’m constantly learning and expanding my skillset to keep up with the latest trends in the tech industry.